 NOTE: If the default operator credit is changed and results in a negative operator credit, then the operator credit is zero.

 D. Determine the Credit for Function for each Top Event Function needed.
-Select the lower of Equipment Credit and Operator Credit and enter the value in column.
+Select the lower of Equipment Credit and Operator Credit and enter the value in the Credit for Function column.

 Step 4.5.7 – Quantification of Core Damage Scenarios